 The answer to this question really depends on your organisation’s ethos.
 Is “just enough” acceptable, or do you want real confidence that your crown jewels (in this case your customer’s cardholder data) are safe?

 An annual penetration test will always have limited value in isolation, whether your motivation is PCI DSS or not.
-The test provides an excellent snapshot of your security posture, a point in time view of how secure you are, and an opportunity to identify vulnerabilities and then to remediate.
+The test provides an excellent snapshot of your security posture, a point-in-time view of how secure you are, and an opportunity to identify vulnerabilities and then remediate them.
 The problem with a yearly testing schedule is that if you’re relying solely on penetration testing to highlight a vulnerability in your infrastructure – as is often the case – your organisation could be exposed to known vulnerabilities for a long period of time without ever knowing.

 Compared to a penetration test, a vulnerability scan is more “light touch”, and is generally less invasive.
 Whilst vulnerability scanning doesn’t provide the same deep assessment as a penetration test, it provides a cost-effective way to get a view of the vulnerabilities you’re exposed to, and on a more regular basis.
 As a result, your organisation is able to remediate issues more quickly, and reduce the likelihood of a criminal finding and exploiting those vulnerabilities before you do.